JohnnyBlocks/SteamDeck/clean_desktop.md

 5. If you want two then click it again.
 ![screenshot](media/widget_fuzzy_clock.png)
 6. Right Click on the first Fuzzy Clock widget and select'Configure Fuzzy Clock'
-7. Select your desired level of fuzzynessn and save.
+7. Select your desired level of fuzzyness and save.
-Mne on the left uses the left most 'Accurate' setting.
+Mine uses the left most 'Accurate' setting.
 8. Right Click on the second Fuzzy Clock widget and select 'Configure Fuzzy Clock'
 9. Select your desired level of fuzzyness.
 Mine on the right uses the center setting.